 Variations of fried Marcuhan ramen recipe:

 - omit beef-you can make this fried ramen recipe vegetarian very easily by taking out the beef.
-Depending on how strict on being a vegetarian you are, if the chicken broth bothers you, then use vegetable broth instead.
+Depending on how strict on being a vegetarian you are, if the beef broth bothers you, then use vegetable broth instead.

 - microwave noodles-Marchuan ramen comes in a variety of cooking methods.
 You can make fried noodles in microwave instead of boiling on stove, then pan fry the noodles with the meat and vegetables if you want.
 This would save dishes by using the styrofoam microwavable container.